Training-Conditional Coverage Bounds under Covariate Shift: Introduction

-However, it has been shown in~\citet{vovk2012conditional,foygel2021limits,lei2014distribution} that it is \emph{impossible} to obtain (non-trivial) distribution-free prediction regions $\hat\Cc(x)$ in the finite-sample regime; relaxed versions of this type of guarantee have been extensively studied (see~\citet{jung2022batch,gibbs2023conformal,vovk2003mondrian} and references therein).
-As an alternative approach, several results~(e.g., \citet{vovk2012conditional,bian2023training}) have been reported on the \emph{training-conditional} guarantee by conditioning on $\Dv_n$, which is also more appealing than the marginal guarantee as can be seen below.
+However, when $X_{\text{test}}$ has a continuous distribution, it has been shown in~\citet{vovk2012conditional,foygel2021limits,lei2014distribution} that it is \emph{impossible} to obtain (non-trivial) distribution-free prediction regions $\hat\Cc_\alpha(x)$ in the finite-sample regime; relaxed versions of this type of guarantee have been extensively studied (see~\citet{jung2022batch,gibbs2023conformal,vovk2003mondrian} and references therein).
+As a different approach to stronger guarantees, several results~(e.g., \citet{vovk2012conditional,bian2023training}) have been reported on the \emph{training-conditional} guarantee by conditioning on $\Dv_n$, which is also more appealing than the marginal guarantee as can be seen below.
 Define the following miscoverage rate as a function of the training data,

 Note that the marginal coverage in~\eqref{eq:full} is equivalent to $\E[P_e(\Dv_n)]\le \alpha$.
-The training-conditional guarantees are of the following form, for some small $\delta>0$,
+The training-conditional guarantees concern the concentration of the conditional error rate below the nominal level $\alpha$ and they have the following form, for some small $\delta>0$,

 or its asymptotic variants.
 Roughly speaking, this guarantee means that the $(1-\alpha)$-level coverage lower bounds hold for a \emph{generic} dataset.